The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

 J. Front Retailing received the Good Performance Prize at the 24th Environmental Communication Awards, which recognize excellent corporate environmental reports (co-organized by the Ministry of the Environment and Global Environmental Forum).

 The Company’s Integrated Report 2020 and Sustainability Report 2020 were recognized for the completeness and abundance of ESG information and their easiness to read because of well-designed layout.

-Rated four stars in the 5th “Nikkei Smart Work Management Survey”
+Rated four stars in “the 6th NIKKEI Smart Work Management Survey”

-In November 2021, the Company was rated four stars in the 5th “Nikkei Smart Work Management Survey,” which recognizes excellent companies that work on productivity revolution through work style reforms.
+In November 2022, the Company was rated four stars in “the 6th NIKKEI Smart Work Management Survey,” which recognizes excellent companies that work on productivity revolution through work style reforms.

 The survey was initiated by Nikkei Inc. in 2017 covering listed companies and leading unlisted companies across Japan.
 It defines the initiatives that maximize the performance of the organization in three areas including diverse and flexible work styles, the systems that create new businesses and market development strengths as the “Smart Work Management.”
-Companies are evaluated in these three areas and the management foundation including corporate governance and rated out of five stars.
+Companies are evaluated in these three areas and rated out of five stars.

 Ranked 3rd in the overall ranking of three CSR categories and 1st for the second consecutive year in the environment category in the 16th Toyo Keizai CSR Ranking

 In February 2022, the Company was ranked 3rd in the “overall ranking of three CSR categories*” and 1st for the second consecutive year in the “environment category” in the 16th CSR Ranking (2022) published by Toyo Keizai Inc.